ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 - Under HTTP HEADERS at the bottom of the screen, the following must be specified: {"Authorization":"Bearer _[bearer token value]_"} (see [Getting a valid bearer token](#getting-a-valid-bearer-token) for getting a valid token)

 ### GraphQL Voyager
-[GraphQL Voyager](https://contracting-test-clientapi-graphql.azurewebsites.net/graphql/voyager/) is a tool for visualizing GraphQL medatada - the Contracting Works data model is available here.
+[GraphQL Voyager](https://contracting-test-clientapi-graphql.azurewebsites.net/graphql/voyager/) is a tool for visualizing GraphQL medatada - the Contracting.Works data model is available here.
 Note that this is a large model, so the visualization performance may be slow.

 ### Swagger API
 While the GraphqQl API is not REST based, all Contracting.Works services also contain a Swagger API.
 This is useful for e.g. checking permissions and service health - and for for getting a valid bearer token for interactive testing purposes (see [Getting a valid bearer token](#getting-a-valid-bearer-token)).